 The legal framework for the imposition of autonomous sanctions by Australia, of which the Regulations and the 2014 List are part, was the subject of extensive consultation with governmental and non-governmental stakeholders when introduced.
-The sanctions being imposed through the making of the Instrument were subject to targeted consultation within government and with relevant international partners.
-In order to meet the policy objective of prohibiting unauthorised financial transactions involving the persons specified in the Instrument, the Minister is satisfied that wider consultations beyond those already undertaken would not be appropriate or practicable (subsections 17(1) and (2) of the Legislation Act 2003).
-Consultation would risk alerting persons to the impending sanctions and enabling capital flight before assets can be frozen.
+The new sanctions being imposed through the making of the Instrument were subject to targeted consultation within government and with relevant international partners.

+In order to meet the policy objective of prohibiting unauthorised financial transactions involving the persons designated in the Instrument, the Minister is satisfied that wider consultations beyond those already undertaken would not be appropriate or practicable (subsections 17(1) and (2) of the Legislation Act 2003).
+Consultation is not appropriate in the circumstances in order to enable Australia to act swiftly in response to threats to the sovereignty and territorial integrity of Ukraine posed by these persons and to strengthen the impact of sanctions on Russia.
+Additionally, consultation would risk alerting persons to the impending sanctions and enabling capital flight before assets can be frozen.